Listen to this article

 What is Beta?

-The calculation of beta uses historical returns over a period, often 3 years, involving the covariance of the asset's returns with the market's returns divided by the market's variance.
+Beta is calculated using historical returns, typically over 3 years.
+The math involves the covariance of the asset's returns with the market's returns divided by the market's variance.

 How Beta is Used in Investing